Budget 2025

 The Increase for a Qualified Child (IQC) will be renamed the Child Support Payment.
 The weekly rate will increase by €4 from €46 to €50, for children under 12 years of age.
 It will increase by €8 from €54 to €62 for children aged 12 years and over (January 2025).

-A once-off double week will be paid to people getting a qualifying social welfare payment in October 2024.
-Payments that qualify for the Christmas Bonus will qualify for the once-off double week in October.
+A once-off double week will be paid to people getting a qualifying social welfare payment in the week beginning 28 October 2024.

 Christmas Bonus

-A Christmas Bonus of 100% will be paid in December 2024 to people getting a qualifying social welfare payment.
-This is in addition to the double week payment for people on long-term social welfare payments in October 2024.
+A Christmas Bonus of 100% will be paid in the week starting 2 December 2024 to people getting a qualifying social welfare payment.

 Child Benefit